MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ## Introduction

 A while ago I wrote AetherVisor, a type-2 AMD hypervisor framework for stealthy dynamic analysis and memory hacking.
 I no longer want to treat protected software as a black box, so I paused this project to study other topics such as deobfuscation.
-This is a pretty minimal hypervisor, so it may be unstable, and many special instruction intercepts aren't supported.
+AetherVisor is a minimal hypervisor, so it may be unstable, and many special instruction intercepts aren't supported.
 For more robust and stable tool development, it's better to use more established options like KVM.
 Although KVM has its advantages, AetherVisor remains a valuable tool for building minimal, stealthy, debugger tools and writing hacks.
 <br>
 <br>

-This is an general overview of AetherVisor's implementation, with descriptions of some potential issues.
+This is a general overview of AetherVisor's implementation, with insight into some potential issues.
 <br>

 ## Virtual machine setup

 ### Loading the hypervisor

-To start off, I tried to load my hypervisor with KDMapper but I got some mysterious crashes.
-The crash dump was corrupted, so it didn't give me any helpful information.
-Why didn't I crash when using OSRLoader?

-[WINDBG_PICTURE_HERE]
+Most of the time, I just used OSRLoader to test my hypervisor, which worked flawlessly.
+However, when I attempted to launch the hypervisor with KDMapper, I got the following VMWare error:

+Unfortunately, there was no crash dump, so I was unable to gather any useful information.
+I was really confused about why there were no similar issues with OSRLoader.

+[VMWARE_PICTURE_HERE]

+Two things I am sure of are that the hypervisor launched successfully on all cores, and To understand more about the KDMapper crash, I set a breakpoint

+[CODE	_PICTURE_HERE]

 The reason why it was crashing was because I was running all my initialization code from within kdmapper's process context, thus KDMapper's cr3 would be saved in guest VMCB.
 After guest mode is launched, the KDmapper process exits from inside guest mode, but the host page tables are still using the old CR3 of kdmapper!
 I fixed this by launching my hypervisor from a system thread, in the context of system process, which never exits.